Italy

 Italy, a mosaic of terroirs and indigenous grape varieties

-An exceptional wine-growing land
+An exceptional wine-growing region

-A thousand-year-old wine heritage
+A thousand-year-old winemaking heritage

-Emblematic grape varieties
+Iconic grape varieties

 Among the most famous are Sangiovese in Tuscany , Nebbiolo in Piedmont , and Nero d'Avola in Sicily .

-Ancestral and natural know-how
+An ancestral and natural know-how

-Focus on Piedmont and its committed winegrowers
+Focus on Piedmont and its committed winemakers

-A land of natural wines that fascinates
+A land of vibrant wines that fascinates

 Rich and varied terroirs , exceptional winemakers , and unique vintages : Italy never ceases to surprise lovers of natural wines .